boundlessgeo/qgis-geogiglight-plugin/docs/source/usage.rst

    Choose branch name

-The new branch will be created and added to the list of branches in :guilabel:`GeoGig Navigator`.
+The new branch will be created and added to the list of branches in the :guilabel:`GeoGig Navigator`.

 .. figure:: img/new_branch_in_navigator.png